-I’m an Extension Associate with Mississippi State University and Mississippi-Alabama Sea Grant.
+I’m an Extension Associate with Mississippi State University and a Marine Fisheries Specialist with Mississippi-Alabama Sea Grant.
 I was born and raised in Ellicott City, Maryland, near the port city of Baltimore.
 Ever since I was a child, I’ve always been enthusiastic about the natural world.
 During high school, I was able to foster my growing love for marine life by volunteering as an exhibit guide at the National Aquarium in Baltimore.

 I pursued my undergraduate degree at the University of North Carolina at Wilmington.
 Under the direction of Dr. Will White, I wrote and defended an undergraduate thesis which focused on California marine protected area effectiveness.
 I graduated with a BS in Marine Biology in December 2013.